KILTprotocol/kilt-indexer/README.md

 ## For Queries:

-For this project, you can visit http://localhost:3000/ and try to query on of the following GraphQL code to get a taste of how it works.
+For this project, you can visit the playground under http://localhost:3000/ and try to query on of the following GraphQL code to get a taste of how it works.

 You can explore the different possible queries and entities to help you with GraphQL using the documentation draw on the right.

+Most of the example queries below take advantage of the example fragments.
+You need to add the fragments to the playground as well, if you want to run queries using those fragments.

 Tip: Commas are irrelevant.